Reasy11/Code-Samples/README.md

 # The QuickSort file is simply the QuickSort algorithm.
 # The RandomizedQuickSort file is an algorithm that builds upon the QuickSort version by selecting the pivot as a random number.
 # The HiringAssistantProblem file is a solution to the very common Hiring Assistant Problem.
-# THe RandomHiringAssitant Problem is a file that builds upon this problem by solving this problem for a larger array and random permutations.
+# The RandomHiringAssitant Problem is a file that builds upon this problem by solving this problem for a larger array and random permutations.